-Here's how Impact Formulas work:
+Here's how Impact Assessments work:

 We start by defining a problem statement and impact goal for 45 causes, such as Gender Equality, Climate Action, and No Poverty.
 Impact goals are intended to be broad enough to cover ambitious goals (such as shifting to a sustainable, clean energy economy), while allowing us to include many specific metrics of company performance (such as tons of green house gas emissions).
 Causes on Ethos are based loosely on the United Nations Sustainable Development Goals.